yaqwsx/KiKit/doc/panelizeCli.md

 Specify the source rectangle explicitly.

-- `tlx, tly, brx, bry` - specify the coordinates (via length units) of the rectangle via top-left and bottom-right corner.
+- `tlx, tly, brx, bry`: specify the coordinates (via length units) of the rectangle via top-left and bottom-right corner.

 #### Annotation